 New music from Little Mix

-Very excited that Little Mix have dropped some new music – the single is Break Up Song.
-This is what we’re dancing around the house to.
+Very excited that Little Mix have dropped some new music – the single is Sweet Melody.
+It’s a total banger.

 Since winning The X Factor in 2011, Little Mix – Jade Thirlwall, Jesy Nelson, Leigh-Anne Pinnock and Perrie Edwards – have blossomed to become one of the biggest and best girl groups of their era.